What is the online job interview process and what should you expect? We show the main tricks with the help of Bluebird's IT recruiters!

 Whether you are a candidate or an interviewer, your behavior will influence the outcome of the interview.
 It is critical that you devote your entire attention to the interview throughout the process.

-As a candidate, download, and practice using the online platform you will use during the meeting.
+As a candidate, download, and practice using the online platform for your online job interview to ensure a smooth experience.
 If necessary, familiarize yourself with its functionality and ensure that all the technical conditions and tools are in place for the interview to run smoothly.
 Sit facing a window if possible.
 Maintain eye contact with your partner throughout the discussion.
 As you are probably aware, this is a sign of trust and respect, and it also helps to keep the focus.

 Notify your partner in advance if the time frame changes from what was previously agreed upon by both parties.
 It is critical that you remain focused throughout the process, so do not work or read messages.